Pfesi/dran2/src/docs/dran-build/_sources/extras/installation.rst.txt

    $ mkdir dran
    $ cd dran
-   $ conda create --name dran --file requests.txt
+   $ conda create --name dran --file reqs.txt
    $ conda activate dran

 Alternatively, you can use the pypi package manager

 .. code:: bash

-   $ pip install dran
+   $ pip install dran2

 Once your virtual environment is activated.
 You can now head over to :doc:`tuts/tutorials` to start using DRAN.